 Hosting products on your site (uploading to the media library) is an option, but you should first talk to your hosting provider.
 Hosting files on your site can GREATLY increase the size of the files on your server and can drain server resources as people download them from your site.
 This is an option if your host says they will support it (and be sure to ask if it costs extra!!).
 Hosting on your site works fine, just be aware of the cost.

 This is my current choice because it is inexpensive, works reliably, and I can link to an automatic download of a folder.
 This means I can change out the contents of my folder without changing my link or rezipping!
 See below!

 Categories, Tags, and Attributes

-Another thing you need to prep is your store’s categories, tags, and attributes.
+Another thing you need to prep is your store’s categories, tags, custom taxonomies (optional), and attributes (optional).
 These are similar to the custom categories in your TpT Store.
 Unfortunately, there is no easy way to transfer them over from TpT.
-Before setting up your products, setup your categories, tags, and attributes.
+Before setting up your products, set up your categories, tags, taxonomies, and attributes.
 Some of the things you see in the video will need custom code or will depend on your particular theme.
 Contact me if you need help installing custom taxonomies!

 Exporting Products from TpT

 You will be visiting this site: https://tptproducts.bearwoodlabs.com/.
 From there you will download your products from TpT and then import them into your WooCommerce store.
 This video is how to import them without a lot of modification of the CSV file Bearwood labs gives you.

 Yay!
 Now your products are in your store but we need to do a few things (every store will be slightly different but this list will get you started):